Key Takeaways:

 Your first question may be “Why me?”

-- Race: You are more likely to have androgenetic alopecia if you are of European or Afro-Caribbean descent.3
+Race: You are more likely to have androgenetic alopecia if you are of European or Afro-Caribbean descent.

-- Hormones: Research shows male pattern baldness is caused by a sensitivity to dihydrotestosterone (DHT), a hormone that plays a key role in sexual development.
-High levels of DHT can shrink hair follicles and shorten the hair growth cycle.3
+Hormones: Research shows male pattern baldness is caused by a sensitivity to dihydrotestosterone (DHT), a hormone that plays a key role in sexual development.
+High levels of DHT can shrink hair follicles and shorten the hair growth cycle.

-- Genetics: One of the 63 genes identified as playing a role in hair loss4 tells your body how to make sex hormones and that gene’s sensitivity to DHT helps determine male pattern baldness.3
+Genetics: One of the 63 genetic regions identified as playing a role in hair loss tells your body how to make sex hormones and that gene’s sensitivity to DHT helps determine male pattern baldness.

 Myths and Misconceptions About Hair Loss

-We’ve all heard them - the theories about baldness - but should you believe any of them?
-Maybe.
-Looking deeper reveals some buried truths.
+We’ve all heard the theories about baldness, but should you believe any of them?
+Here are a few:

-- Hair loss is passed down from your mother.
-As mentioned above, both your parents’ histories with hair loss play a role in your risk of hair loss, but if your father is bald, you are twice as likely to follow suit.3
+Hair loss is passed down from your mother.
+There’s no need to point fingers.
+Both your parents’ histories with hair loss play a role in your risk of hair loss, but if your father is bald, your risk is five to six times higher..

-- Wearing hats suffocates your hair.
-This is false, however, if you already have hair loss, you may see strands of hair in your hat.7
+Wearing hats suffocates your hair.
+This is false, however, if you already have hair loss, you may see strands of hair in your hat.

-- Stress makes your hair fall out.
-Some people see sudden hair shedding in the months after a physically or emotionally stressful experience, like giving birth, dramatic weight loss, or going through a divorce.
-The hair typically regrows with no treatment.8
+Stress makes your hair fall out.
+Some people see sudden hair shedding in the months after a physically or emotionally stressful experience, like dramatic weight loss or going through a divorce.
+The hair typically regrows with no treatment.

 Different Treatments for Hair Loss